MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm.md

 2. Provision the Azure Migrate Server Migration tool.

-    - From Azure Migrate, download the OVA image and import it into VMWare
+    - From Azure Migrate, download the OVA image and import it into VMWare.

         ![Download the OVA file](./media/contoso-migration-rehost-vm/migration-download-ova.png)

-    - Start the imported image and configure the tool, this includes
+    - Start the imported image and configure the tool, including the following steps:

-      - Setup the prerequisites
+      - Setup the prerequisites.

         ![Configure the tool](./media/contoso-migration-rehost-vm/migration-setup-prerequisites.png)

-      - Point the tool to the Azure subscription
+      - Point the tool to the Azure subscription.

         ![Configure the tool](./media/contoso-migration-rehost-vm/migration-register-azure.png)

-      - Set the VMWare vCenter credentials
+      - Set the VMWare vCenter credentials.

         ![Configure the tool](./media/contoso-migration-rehost-vm/migration-vcenter-server.png)

-      - Add any windows based credentials for discovery
+      - Add any windows based credentials for discovery.

         ![Configure the tool](./media/contoso-migration-rehost-vm/migration-credentials.png)